 Getting to Cala Portixol

-Cala Portixol is accessible by car, but parking can be challenging, especially during peak summer months.
-I recommend arriving early, preferably before 9am, to secure a spot.
+Cala Portixol is accessible by car, but parking can be quite challenging during peak summer months.
+I strongly recommend arriving early, preferably before 9am, to secure a parking spot.
+The small car park fills up quickly, and there’s limited street parking nearby.

-There is no public transport directly to the beach, so a car or taxi is your main option unless you are staying near.
+There’s no public transport directly to the beach, so a car or taxi is your main option unless you’re staying within walking distance.
+If you’re staying in Javea town centre, it’s about a 10-minute drive to the beach.

 What to do in Cala Portixol